LuaGunsX/LastDrive/README.md

 It is because you do not have AutoHotKey installed and only works on Windows.
 Wine may help with this though.
 To install AutoHotKey, use Winetricks.
 ## Are you the creator of LastDrive?
 No, I am just preserving this.
+## Will there be a BadUSB/Flipper Zero edition?
+Yes, eventually.
+You will just have to wait.